PolyhedralDev/TerraWiki/pages/tutorials/Creating-a-Pack.md

     ```yaml
     worlds:
       <LEVEL NAME>: # The name of this can be found in the 'server.properties' under
                     # the 'level-name' key.
-By default, level-name is set to 'world'
+By default, level-name is set to 'world'.
         generator: Terra:EXAMPLE
         # Replace 'EXAMPLE' with the ID of your config.
     ```